schmiani/getdata_project/README.md

 Since the project description was ambiguous, please read CodeBook about how I understood the steps.

-Also, I am aware that the lecture material provided some rules about variable names, but since they were somewhat contractictory, I decided to stick with the original variable names.
+Also, I am aware that the lecture material provided some rules about variable names, but I decided to stick with the original variable names and use CamelCase for my own names.
+The original variabel names don't have underscores or dots or spaces and even thought they are not all lower case, I find them very well readable myself.
+They also seem reasonably descriptive to me, especially with the feature_info.txt file that was provided with the data set.